anywhichway/watchlight/README.md

 derivative like most rule engines.
 However, it is small (4K minified/gzipped) and fast.
 And, this means you can use the JavaScript debugger to step through all of your code as it is written.

-Watchlight is currently in beta, but tests on an 8 MB Ryzen 4000 5 show that 120,000 to 160,000+ rule tests can be processed per second in Firefox, Chrome, Edge and NodeJS, even when the potential rule matches exceed 1 million combinations of objects.
+`Watchlight` is currently in beta, but tests on an 8 MB Ryzen 4000 5 show that 250,000+ rule tests can be processed per second in Firefox, Chrome, Edge and NodeJS, even when the potential rule matches exceed 1 million combinations of objects.
 The number of rules that actually fire per second is entirely dependent on the nature of the logic being modelled.
 If no rule conditions are satisfied, no rules will fire!
 Head-to-head comparisons of different